-Unsatisfactory ( Needs Improvement Proficient ( Excellent (
+Unsatisfactory 🔘 Needs Improvement O Proficient 〇 Excellent ()

 1e: Designing Student Assessments The teacher's plan for assessing student learning contains no clear criteria or standards, is poorly aligned with the instructional outcomes, or is inappropriate for many students.
 The results of assessment have minimal impact on the design of future instruction.
 The teacher's plan for student assessment is partially aligned with the instructional outcomes, without clear criteria, and inappropriate for at least some students.
 The teacher intends to use assessment results to plan for future instruction for the class as a whole.
 The teacher's plan for student assessment is aligned with the instructional outcomes, uses clear criteria, and is appropriate to the needs of students.
 The teacher intends to use assessment results to plan for future instruction for groups of students.
 The teacher's plan for student assessment is fully aligned with the instructional outcomes, with clear criteria and standards that show evidence of student contribution to their development.
 Assessment methodologies may have been adapted for individuals, and the teacher intends to use assessment results to plan future instruction for individual students.
+For computer- based or district level assessments, the teacher implements such with fidelity including the generation and sharing of reports as needed.

-Strengths
+Strengths Shalling of reporte as needed.

 Areas of Improvement

 Evidence

-DOMAIN 2: CLASSROOM ENVIRONMENT
+DOMAIN 2: CLASSROOM E NVIRONMENT

-Unsatisfactory ( Needs Improvement Proficient ( Excellent (
+Unsatisfactory () Needs Improvement O Proficient 🔘 Excellent 🔘

-2a: Creating an environment of respect and rapport Classroom interactions, both between the teacher and students and among students, are negative, inappropriate, or insensitive to students' cultural backgrounds and are characterized by sarcasm, putdowns, or conflict.
-Classroom interactions, both between the teacher and students and among students, are generally appropriate and free from conflict, but may be characterized by occasional displays of insensitivity or lack of responsiveness to cultural or developmental differences among students.
+2a: Creating an environment of respect and rapport are negative, inappropriate, or insensitive to students' cultural Classroom interactions, both between the teacher and students and among students, are generally appropriate and free from conflict, but may be characterized by occasional displays of insensitivity or lack of responsiveness to cultural or developmental differences among students.
 Classroom interactions between the teacher and students and among students are polite and respectful, and are appropriate to the cultural and developmental differences among groups of students.
 Classroom interactions between the teacher and individual students are highly respectful, reflecting genuine sensitivity to students' cultures and levels of development.
 Students themselves ensure high levels of civility among members of the class.

 Strengths

 Areas of Improvement

 Evidence